mushtavikhan/agriculture-management-system/README.md

 * Quality
 * Notes

-This allows the system to connect a harvest with the specific planting record from which it came.
+This connects each harvest with its related planting record.

 ---

-  💰 Sales and Market Management
+## 💰 Sales and Market Management

-The sales section connects harvested crops with their sales.
+The sales section connects harvested crops with their sales and markets.

-It manages information about:
+It manages:

 * Sales
 * Markets